-- Learning to manage emotions and relationships confidently and sensitively. - Developing self-respect and empathy for others. - Learning to make choices with an absence of prejudice. - Developing an appreciation of the consequences of choices made. - Managing conflict. - Empower students with the skills to be able to avoid inappropriate pressures or advances (both as exploited or exploiter).
+- 2.3.
+We support student in regards to: - Learning to manage emotions and relationships confidently and sensitively. - Developing self-respect and empathy for others. - Learning to make choices based on an understanding and respect of difference. - Developing an appreciation of the consequences of choices made. - Managing conflict. - Learning how to recognise and avoid exploitation and abuse.